chloehuang123/Udacity-Nano-Degree-Data-Scientist/Lesson 02: Communicating to Stakeholders/README.md

 5.Licensing, Authors, Acknowledgements - You always want to give credit where necessary.
 Acknowledge other contributors, helpful peers, data providers, etc.

 You can use this to assist as a template for your own post.

+### Useful Commands

+From this video, you saw the use of the following commands:

+git clone - clone a repository from any url to your local machine

+git add * - adds all the files of the repository to the staging area

+git commit -m 'comment about changes made' - commits changes and adds a message for changes made

+git push - pushes your changes to a remote repository